Josh-E-S/pexip-infinity-gcp-terraform/README.md

 ## Prerequisites

-Before you begin, ensure you have:
+### Required for Deployment
 1. Terraform >= 1.0.0
 2. GCP Project with:
-   - Required APIs enabled (this module will attempt to enable them)
+   - Required APIs enabled.
+This module will attempt to enable them.
    - Service Account with necessary permissions
 3. VPC Network and subnets already created
-4. Pexip Infinity images (downloadable from Pexip's website)
+4. Pexip Infinity Management and Conference node images.
+These can be downloaded from https://www.pexip.com/help-center/platform-download
+   - Option 1: Images already uploaded to a GCP bucket
+   - Option 2: Local image files that the template will upload to a new or existing bucket

+### Optional Development Tools
+If you plan to contribute to this project, we use the following tools to maintain code quality:
+- Pre-commit hooks for code formatting and validation
+- TFLint for Terraform linting
+- terraform-docs for documentation generation

+See the Development Setup section for installation instructions.

 ## Quick Start